Remnants of Olga push into Mississippi, leaving damage

 There were no reports of major flooding, but several trees were downed.
 A wind advisory remained in force for eastern Mississippi.
 Meteorologist John Moore of the National Weather Service in Jackson said the wind could bring down more trees weakened by recent drought conditions and knock out power.

 The mayor of Tupelo, Mississippi, was trapped in his home for about 1½ hours Saturday by a downed tree and was taken out on a stretcher by first responders.
-The Northeast Mississippi Daily Journal reported the fallen tree caused significant damage to Mayor Jason Shelton’s home.
+The fallen tree caused significant damage to Mayor Jason Shelton’s home, the Northeast Mississippi Daily Journal reported .

-City spokeswoman Lucia Randle confirmed that Shelton was transported to North Mississippi Medical Center and is “under observation.”
-She did not say what injuries Shelton may have suffered.
+City spokeswoman Lucia Randle said Shelton was hospitalized and “doing well.”
+She did not give further details.

 The storm spawned multiple tornado warnings, and at least one twister touched down in Mobile.
 The weather service in Mobile planned to survey the area to determine the tornado’s path and intensity.